havanagrawal/c2c2017/Session07/README.md

 17. https://www.hackerrank.com/challenges/closest-numbers

 #### Miscellaneous
-1. In the directory "problems", there are multiple sorting implementations.
+1. In the directory [sorting/problems](sorting/problems), there are multiple sorting implementations.
 The main driver class is `IntSorterTimer.java`.
 Try running it, it will fail.
 Implement the various implementations, i.e. `BubbleSorter.java`, `SelectionSorter.java`, etc. Once you are confident your algorithms are complete, run the `IntSorterTimer` again.
 If your implementations are correct, you should ideally see something similar to this table:

 | Sort name/n | bubbleSort | selectionSort | insertionSort | mergeSort |
 |-------------|------------|---------------|---------------|-----------|